apiel/zicTracker/README.md

 ## TODO

-- use https://waveeditonline.com/ to load morphable wavetables
+- !NEXT! use https://waveeditonline.com/ to load morphable wavetables

-- SHould we use audio block processing instead of indiviual sample processing?? maybe :p
+- Should we use audio block processing instead of indiviual sample processing?? maybe :p

 - Implement more filter https://www.youtube.com/watch?v=XVOdqJy-Rfg